tmacwill/understanding-computers/content/src/chapters/binary.markdown

 ## ASCII

-Since flags and sounds are a bit impractical for your computer, a character encoding called **US-ASCII** is more common.
-ASCII defines numerical representations for 128 different "characters," where a character can be a letter, number, symbol, or Mickey Mouse.
+Since flags are a bit impractical for your computer, a character encoding called **US-ASCII** is instead more commonly used by computers.
+ASCII assigns different numbers to 128 different **characters**, where a character might be a letter, number, or symbol (or in some cases, Mickey Mouse).
 For example, the character "A" is represented by the number 65 in ASCII, and the character "a" is represented by the number 97.
 So, whenever we need to represent the character "A" using ASCII, we can simply use the number 65 instead, just like a ship would fly a blue and white flag.
-From your computer's perspective, then, the sequence of characters "CS E-1" could be represented by the sequence of decimal numbers "67 83 32 69 45 49", which ultimately will be stored as the sequence of binary numbers "01000011 01010011 00100000 01000101 00101101 00110001".
+From your computer's perspective, then, the sequence of characters "CS E-1" could be represented by the sequence of decimal numbers "67 83 32 69 45 49", which ultimately will be stored as the sequence of binary numbers "1000011 1010011 0100000 1000101 0101101 0110001".
 Since we've already seen that binary can be used to represent numbers using only zeroes and ones, we can use ASCII to represent letters using zeroes and ones as well.
 Here's the complete ASCII table:

 ![ASCII Table](/static/img/1-ascii.gif)

+By the way, how many bits do we need to represent an ASCII character?
+Well, we can see that the smallest ASCII value is 0, and the largest ASCII value is 127.
+In binary, we can represent 127 as 1111111, so we can represent any binary character using only 7 bits.
+Notice that if we instead wanted to represent just one more character using the number 128, we'd need an additional bit to obtain 10000000.
+Coincidence?
+I think not.

 ## Unicode

-The first 32 characters in the table are reserved for **control sequences**, which back in the day could be used to control physical devices like printers.
+The first 32 characters in the ASCII table are reserved for **control sequences**, which back in the day could be used to control physical devices like printers.
 Not only are those not so relevant any more, but what if we go to jolly old England and inquire as to the price of a spot of tea?
 The standard ASCII table doesn't have the character &pound;, but luckily, ASCII isn't the only character encoding around.
-While we also have an extended version of ASCII that is double in size, an encoding called **UTF-8** (a form of **unicode**) which contains definitions for 1,112,064 different characters, is commonly used today.
+While we also have an extended version of ASCII that is twice the size of US-ASCII, an encoding called **UTF-8** (a form of **unicode**) which contains definitions for 1,112,064 different characters, is much more common.
 In fact, there's a good chance that any website you're browsing is using UTF-8 (and there's a 100% chance this one is).
 Among the millions of UTF-8 characters are the "snowman" (&#9731;), "heavy black heart" (&#10084;), and even the "neither less than nor greater than" (&#8824;), not to be confused with the more common "equal to" (=).
-Still, at the end of the day, that snowman is really just represented as a series of bits that can be translated into a winter wonderland using an agreed-upon standard.
+In addition to these clearly necessary characters, UTF-8 does in fact contain definitions for all the basic letters, numbers, and symbols in the ASCII table (I know, boring).
+But, at the end of the day, that UTF-8 snowman is really just represented as a series of bits that can be translated into a winter wonderland using the agreed-upon standard set by the character encoding.

 As we start using these character encodings to create long messages, we're going to create larger and larger sequences of bits.
 It makes sense, then, to create units of information larger than a single bit.
 A sequence of 8 bits is commonly referred to as a **byte**.
-As an aside, the official technical term for a sequence of 4 bits is a **nibble**, ha, ha, ha.
+By the way, the official technical term for a sequence of 4 bits is a **nibble**, ha, ha, ha.
 Since a byte is still a pretty small piece of information, describing data in terms of **kilobytes** (where 1 kilobyte is about 1000 bytes), **megabytes** (where 1 megabyte is about 1000 kilobytes), and **gigabytes** (where, you guessed it, 1 gigabyte is about 1000 megabytes) has become commonplace.
 More on that later, though!

 That's it for binary and ASCII!
 In the next few sections, we'll start to see how your computer uses and stores data.